Grant Miehm Interview

 Who was the guy who visited Dusty in the hospital ( besides the Original Shield )?
 Firefly perhaps?
 And was this guy planned to re-appear later?

-You’re right Bradley, it was Firefly.
+You’re right Brad, it was Firefly.
 I can also understand your feeling bothered by it.
 But, unfortunately, when series get cancelled it often happens that there are a good number of unresolved sub-plots.
 There are always things that go unfinished.
 That’s what happened there.

 Firefly was certainly supposed to reappear later, but there just wasn’t time.
 I had some loose thoughts about his having done something that would have accounted for the disappearance of the original Shield, but all that went up in smoke when the book ended.